rrauschenbach/FeedExpander/README.md

   * `mvn install`

 ## Run
- * Edit the config.yml and change the htuser and whitelist.txt.
+ * Edit the config.yml and change the htuser and feed-sites.config.
  * Start the service with `java -jar target/expander-x.x.x.jar server config.yml`

 ## Update